 Tips On Managing Your Running Line

-With the age of more modern fly lines, more people are using Skagit and Scandi style Spey lines at our destinations in Alaska, Canada and Argentina.
-These type of lines incorporate short shooting heads connected to straight running lines.
+With more modern fly lines, more people are using Skagit and Scandi style Spey lines at our destinations in Alaska, Canada and Argentina.
+These lines incorporate short shooting heads connected to straight running lines, also known as shooting lines.
 Distance in the cast is achieved by having the heavier part outside the rod tip.
-On the cast, the heavier head then carries the cast and pulls out all the available running line.
-The management of the running line is vital to be able to constantly achieve good long casts.
+The heavier head then carries the cast and pulls out all the available running line on the cast.
+The management of the running line is vital to be able to achieve good long casts constantly.

 There are several ways that an angler can manage their running line when wading in the river.
 However, like most things Spey fishing, what works for some doesn’t always work for others.
 Managing your running line helps prevent tangles and allows for easier long casts by minimizing the drag associated with pulling big loops of line out of the water when a cast is made.

-As we have been asked about this subject many times we thought it would be useful to share with you the knowledge that we have picked up from guides/instructors around the world.
+As we have been asked about this subject many times, we thought it would be useful to share the knowledge we have picked up from guides/instructors around the world.

-Continue to strip in but this time when you get to 5 strips put the running line around your ring finger.
-If you still have line to strip in continue until you either run out of line to strip in or you reach 4 strips.
-Again, put this loop around your next finger, you should now have 3 loops all decreasing in size over three fingers.
+Continue to strip in but this time, when you get to 5 strips, put the running line around your ring finger.
+If you still have a line to strip in, continue until you either run out of line to strip in or reach 4 strips.
+Again, put this loop around your next finger.
+You should now have 3 loops all decreasing in size over three fingers.

 Normally this will be enough to manage most long distance casts.

-This method, which is also known as forward hand/backward hand, is believed to come from old climbers tricks to stop their ropes getting in a mess.
-This is an easy method to do but not the easiest to explain so here goes –
+This method, also known as forward hand/backward hand, is believed to come from old climbers tricks to stop their ropes from getting messed.
+This is an easy method to do but not the easiest to explain, so here goes –

 This method is all about changing your hand direction after each strip.
 With this method, you strip in equal lengths each time, but in between each coil, you rotate your hand.

-In the above picture, you can see if I strip in 3 long strips, pinch the line and then strip in another 3 long strips.
+You can see if I strip in 3 long strips in the above picture, pinch the line, and then strip in another 3 long strips.
 Again pinch the line before repeating the process.
-As you can see I have coils of line just wrapped around my hand in the same direction.
-The problem with this is as I let go of these coils they are very prone to tangles.
+As you can see, I have coils of the line just wrapped around my hand in the same direction.
+The problem with this is as I let go of these coils, they are very prone to tangles.

-I then strip in another 3 long strips but this time before pinching the line I turn around my hand so it is facing backwards.
+I then strip in another 3 long strips, but this time before pinching the line, I turn around my hand, facing backwards.

-From this picture, you can now see all the line striped in and ready to cast.
-As all the spare running line is now neatly in loops and not coils.
-When I make the cast and release the line it naturally unfolds out making a tangle-free cast.
+From this picture, you can now see all the line striped in and ready to cast as all the spare running line is now neatly in loops and no coils.
+When I make the cast and release the line, it naturally unfolds out, making a tangle-free cast.